Fed nods to November tapering

-We expect to see a further modest rise in yields over the coming months, with steeper yield curves and shorter rates being anchored near current levels until the first interest rate rises become a reality.
-The move to higher yields should be welcomed as an attractive entry point at which to lock in higher coupons and access potential capital gains.
+The Managers expect to see a further rise in yields over the coming months, with steeper yield curves reflecting a shift higher in inflation expectations.
+This upward move in yields should eventually be welcomed as an attractive entry point at which to lock in higher coupons and access potential capital gains for fixed income investments.

-Central bank support for credit markets and an ongoing economic recovery are likely to cause further compression of spreads, with retail, property, travel and leisure – the least-loved sectors during the lockdown – showing the largest movements.
+Continued support from the ECB combined with an ongoing economic recovery are likely to cause further compression of credit spreads, with retail, property, travel and leisure – the least-loved sectors during the lockdown – showing the largest improvements.

 Past performance is not a guide to future performance.
 The value of investments may fall as well as rise and investors may not get back the amount invested.
 Income from investments may fluctuate.
 Currency fluctuations can also affect performance.

 The information contained in this document is provided for use by investment professionals and is not for onward distribution to, or to be relied upon by, retail investors.
 No guarantee, warranty or representation (express or implied) is given as to the document’s accuracy or completeness.
 The views expressed in this document are those of the fund manager at the time of publication and should not be taken as advice, a forecast or a recommendation to buy or sell securities.
 These views are subject to change at any time without notice.
 This document is issued for information only by Canada Life Asset Management.
 This document does not constitute a direct offer to anyone, or a solicitation by anyone, to subscribe for shares or buy units in fund(s).
 Subscription for shares and buying units in the fund(s) must only be made on the basis of the latest Prospectus and the Key Investor Information Document (KIID) available at https://www.canadalifeassetmanagement.co.uk/